-In the wake of the island’s cannibalism epidemic, the haters threw around a hate-tastic insult, which today would make a savage meme.
+After resorting to cannibalism, the haters threw around a hate-tastic insult, which today would make for savage meme action.
 The islanders would insult one another by saying: “The flesh of your mother sticks between my teeth.”
-(Omg!)
+(Omfg!)

 MORAL of the STORY

 When the Easter Islanders wrecked their world, isolated in the vast Pacific Ocean, there was no island where they could relocate — and no one to rescue them.
-Likewise, if we wreck our world, isolated in the vast ocean of space, there is no planet where we can relocate — and no one to rescue us.
+The metaphor is abundantly clear.
+If we wreck our world, isolated in the vast ocean of space, there is no planet where we can relocate — and no one to rescue us.